Octopus120/betterWebConfig/README.md

 Thanks.

 ### 3. How to ask question?
-   Please post your questions in:
+   Please post your questions in:https://github.com/Octopus120/betterWebConfig/issues

-  Feel free to join in our mailing list: https://groups.google.com/g/my-prompts